Donors and Charities Beware: With Tragedy Comes Vigilance Against Fraud

 • Make sure that your organization is listed under the correct name on Select Check and on other charity search engines such as Guidestar.
 This is particularly important if your organization has undergone a name change.

-• Conduct routine internet searches for organizations with similar names to help detect impersonators and to distinguish your activities from other charities out there.
+• Conduct routine internet searches for organizations with similar names to help detect impersonators and to distinguish your activities from other charities.

 • Make sure that your organization is properly registered on state and federal databases before soliciting charitable contributions.

-• If you are a 501(c)(3) organization, make sure to state your status on your website and on any solicitation materials.
+• If your organization is a 501(c)(3) organization, make sure to state your status on your website and on any solicitation materials.
 Many states, such as Pennsylvania , New Jersey, and New York, also require charitable organizations to include disclosure language on all solicitations.

-• If you are providing something of value to donors in exchange for their donations, review the applicable laws to ensure that your organization is in compliance with any substantiation and disclosure requirements.
+• If you are providing something of value to donors in exchange for their donations, review the applicable laws to ensure that your organization is in compliance with any substantiation and disclosure requirements for charitable contributions.
 See IRS Publication 1771, and the links above.

 • If your organization’s application for tax-exempt status is pending, do not tell donors that their donations are tax-deductible.
 Even though your organization may be exempt in the near future, your organization is not presumed exempt during the application process.
 See the IRS website for additional information on required disclosure language before soliciting charitable contributions.

 In the weeks before Super Storm Sandy ever made landfall, more than 1,000 Sandy-related internet domains had been registered.
 How can a donor gauge which websites are related to legitimate charities and which ones are out to take advantage of the public’s generosity?
-The recent natural disasters and the events in Newtown, Connecticut, and at the Boston Marathon continue to remind us of the overwhelming generosity of our society.
+The recent natural disasters and the events in Texas, Florida, Puerto Rico, Mexico, and the Caribbean continue to remind us of the overwhelming generosity of our society.
 Don’t let charity fraud stop you from donating to important causes.
-It is important, however, to stay vigilant against potential fraud and conduct your own research before giving.
+It is important, however, to stay vigilant against potential fraud and to conduct your own research before giving.